chairemobilite/transition-docs/tutorial/README.md

 If there are errors, the import tab will remain open and display the errors and warnings.
 They may not all result in bad routing, but may prevent correct display of involved lines.
 Those lines may need to be investigated with care.

-*If you know that the GTFS is valid, don't hesitate to open a new issue on [the Transition github](https://github.com/chairemobilite/transition), with a description, the error message and a link the GTFS file used.*
+*If you know that the GTFS is valid, don't hesitate to open a new issue on [the Transition github](https://github.com/chairemobilite/transition), with a description, the error message and a link to the GTFS file used.*

 But at this point, there should be data available in Transition!